mrezabayat/iamsorush/content/posts/mpi-traffic/index.md

 ## Move Boundary Points

 The final step is to move boundary points using their backed-up values and ghost points.
-Note that Point[0] and Point [last] may have changed during internal movement because of that we use their backed-up value.
+Note that Point[0] and Point[last] (=Point[3] in the picture) may have changed during internal movement because of that we use their backed-up value.
 Moreover, as we explained in the dependency section if boundary points are updated by this method, they certainly didn't change during internal movement.

 ```cpp
 void MoveBoundaryPoints(){